Joseph Dunford

-Joseph Francis Dunford Jr. (born 23 December 1955) is a retired United States Marine Corps general who served as the 19th chairman of the Joint Chiefs of Staff from 1 October 2015 to 30 September 2019.
+Joseph Francis Dunford Jr. (born 23 December 1955) is the CEO of the Center for Strategic and International Studies and a retired United States Marine Corps general who served as the 19th chairman of the Joint Chiefs of Staff from 1 October 2015 to 30 September 2019.
 He was the 36th commandant of the Marine Corps.
 Dunford is the first Marine Corps officer to serve in four different four-star positions; the others include commander of the International Security Assistance Force and United States Forces – Afghanistan from February 2013 to August 2014, and as the thirty-second assistant commandant of the Marine Corps from 23 October 2010 to 15 December 2012.
 He has commanded several units, including the 5th Marine Regiment during the 2003 invasion of Iraq.

 Early life and education

 Dunford was born in Boston on 23 December 1955, and raised in Quincy, Massachusetts.
 His father served as an enlisted Marine in the Korean War.
 He is an Irish Catholic and Red Sox fan.

 He graduated from Boston College High School in 1973, and from Saint Michael's College in June 1977.
 He earned his commission the month of his college graduation.
 He is a graduate of the United States Army War College, Ranger School, United States Army Airborne School, and the Amphibious Warfare School.
 He holds a master of arts degree in government from Georgetown University and a second master of arts degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University.